navreyort/LEDLineScore/readme.md

 ### Adding New Colors

-You can add new colors by creating new color macros.
+You can add new colors by creating new `Color` variables.
 For example:

-    #define MAGENTA new Color(255,0,255)
+    Color MAGENTA = new Color(255,0,255);

 ### Adding More LEDs